The moduli space of stable supercurves and its canonical line bundle: The boundary divisor

 The quotient $\FF/\OO_X(e-f)$ is generated by $e,d\th_1,d\th_2$ subject to relations

 Note that

 Comparing these with generators and relations of $\om_{X/S}$ (see Lemma \ref{NS-om-lem}) we deduce that the map $\FF/\OO_X(e-f)\to \om_{X/S}$ is an isomorphism.
-Now the assertion follows from the exact sequence \eqref{j-Om-ex-seq}.
+Now the fact that $\FF\to j_*\Om_{U/S}$ is an isomorphism follows from the diagram \eqref{j-Om-F-diagram}.

-(ii) From (i) we see that $j_*\Om_{U/S}$ is a coherent sheaf (since this can be checked after passing to completion at the node).
+(ii) From (i) we see that $j_*\Om_{U/S}$ is a coherent sheaf (since this can be checked \'etale locally along $q(S_0)$).
 Hence, the kernel $\KK$ and the cokernel $\CC_0$ of the map $\Om_{X_0/S_0}\to j_*\Om_{U/S}|_{X_0}$ are coherent sheaves supported at the node.
 Also, we get an explicit description of the completion of $j_*\Om_{U/S}|_{X_0}$ at the node by generators and relations.
-Taking the quotient by the image of $\Om_{X_0/S}$, we get that $\CC_0$ (which coincides with its completion at the node) is generated by the images $(\ov{e},\ov{f})$of $(e, f)$, with the defining relations
+Taking the quotient by the image of $\Om_{X_0/S}$, we get that $\CC_0$ (which coincides with its completion at the node) is generated by the images $(\ov{e},\ov{f})$ of $(e, f)$, with the defining relations

 This implies the assertion that the elements \eqref{CC-basis-eq} constitute an $\OO_{S_0}$-basis of $\CC$.